wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 In this case, a terminal state can be when the elf reaches the present, or when it falls into a hole and dies.
 In the latter case the agent finishes the task without achieving its goal.

-A basic agent diagram looks like this

 ![agent diagram](./agent_diagram.png)

 ## Taking actions

-Choosing the right actions on each state is what makes a useful agent.
+Choosing the right actions is what makes a useful agent.

 It is up to us to define how the agent behaves in the environment when it encounters different obsticles along the way.

-It is perfectly valid to create a rule/based agent or even a random agent, which may work for simpler environments like the frozen world.
+It is perfectly valid to create a rule-based agent or even an agent that takes actions at random.
+This may work for simpler environments like the frozen world, although it would not be very efficient.

-It will not be the case for agents trying to navigate more complex environments, for example think about building rule based logic for the Mars Rover to navigate the unknown surface of Mars.
+For agents trying to navigate more complex environments, we need a better way to decide which actions to take.
+Think about building rule based logic for the Mars Rover to navigate the unknown surface of Mars.
 It can easily get out of hand.

 This is where machine learning has come in very useful in the past decade.
 We can rely on *Neural Networks* to choose the right action for agents who need to navigate complex environments.